mrzaizai2k/Automated-scoring-of-handwritten-test-papers/README.md

 I used contrast maximization with [Top hat and Black hat method](https://www.quora.com/Why-use-the-top-hat-and-black-hat-morphological-operations-in-image-processing).
 I found this can hold back lots of necessary information after Otsu Threshold, especially with blur images.

 I did compare between Adaptive Threshold and Otsu Theshold.
 Adaptive Threshold which we know that works really well with variations in lighting conditions, shadowing...
 You can visit this [site](https://www.pyimagesearch.com/2021/05/12/adaptive-thresholding-with-opencv-cv2-adaptivethreshold/) to know more.
-But it also retains noise.
-It's like **a lot of noise** which is hard to remove line and recognize even having Gaussian Blur step before.
+However, noise is retained.
+Even with the Gaussian Blur step.
+It's like **a lot of noise** which is hard to apply remove line and recognize step successfully.
 Otsu turns out performing so well, I guess that because the small size of image after cropping reduces the effect of light variance.

 <p align="center"><img src="doc/removeline_122/namecrop_giaythi5.jpg" width="500"></p>
 <p align="center"><i>Figure 4.
 Image after removing line </i></p>